 The definition of Secretary of State at the state level is the chief clerk for the government who’s responsible for important state records, including business documentation.

 Out of 50 states, 47 have a secretary of state.
 Alaska, Hawaii, and Utah do not have this position in their state governments.
-In Massachusetts, Virginia, and Pennsylvania, this person is called the Secretary of the Commonwealth but is essentially the same thing.
+In Massachusetts, Virginia, and Pennsylvania, this individual is called the Secretary of the Commonwealth, but they fill the same role.
 This is an important administrative position.

 In 35 states, the Secretary of State position is filled by voter election.
 In the other 12 states, the state legislature or governor appoints the Secretary of State.

 The exact duties of the Secretary of State vary by state, but the responsibilities of this position are generally administrative.
-The Secretary of State is important to you as a business owner because their office is responsible for the majority of business registration and maintenance activities.
+The Secretary of State is important to business owners because their office is responsible for the majority of business registration and maintenance activities.

 These are just a few of the things that the Secretary of State may be responsible for.